filecoin-project/phase2-attestations/README.md

 Lastly, the participant must GPG sign their contribution using a private-key whose public-key is publicly available and can be used to identify the participant.

-To sign the `.contrib` contribution file wrote by `./phase2 contribute`, the participant (who in this example was contributor #1 to the Winning-PoSt-32GiB circuit) runs:
+To sign the `.contrib` contribution file output by `phase2 contribute`, the participant (who in this example is Contributor #1 to the Winning-PoSt-32GiB circuit) runs:

 ```
 $ gpg --armor --detach-sign \